drduh/PC-Engines-APU-Router-Guide/README.md

 $ sudo umount /mnt/usb
 ```

-Unplug the USB drive and connect it to PC Engines, then boot to it using `F10`.
+Unplug the USB disk and connect it to the APU, then boot to it using `F10`.

 Flash the BIOS: